 Like Trump and Johnson, Churchill often tackled the media: “A few critical or scathing speeches, a stream of articles in the newspapers, showing…how incompetent are those who bear the responsibility,” he said in 1933, “these obtain the fullest publicity.”
 When the BBC threatened to censor his broadcasts he quipped: “We can picture [BBC director] Sir John Reith, with the perspiration mantling on his lofty brow, with his hand on the control switch, wondering, as I utter every word, whether it will not be his duty to protect his innocent subscribers from some irreverent thing I might say about Mr. Gandhi, or about the Bolsheviks…”

 Abroad, however, Churchill was far more careful than Trump—and his predecessor.
 In London before the Brexit vote, President Obama said that if Britain left the EU it would have to go “to the back of the queue.”
-In Scotland after the vote, Trump cheered.
+Trump cheered the vote.
 In London in 2019 he endorsed Johnson for prime minister.
 (Another of his friends Boris needs to speak to?)

-Churchill was very different from Trump and maybe Johnson.
+Churchill was very different.
 “When I am abroad I always make it a rule never to criticize or attack the government of my own country,” he said in 1947, when he was Leader of the Opposition.
 “I make up for lost time when I come home.”
 Unlike Trump, Churchill abroad never took sides between politicians.
 In Washington in 1954 he said, “I am not going to choose between Republicans and Democrats.
 I want the lot.”
-(No foreign leader has said that for awhile.)
+No foreign leader has said that for awhile.

 Forget the Comparisons